SnowTalking/Snow-Flash-Tool/README.md

 # Notes
 * Mac users will need to build themselves
 * This has not been tested on a Mac.
 We don't have a Mac.
-* This project won't work with .NET 5.0 because the person who ported this to Linux is too lazy to refactor it.
+* This project now works with dotnet 5.0
 * We packaged binaries to a .deb ourselves.
 If you build on Linux, (and maybe MacOS), it will NOT give a deb package

 ## Build Requirements